Research Terminal

 Constraints

-Adoption is still constrained by price, infrastructure, and uneven policy support.
+Adoption is still constrained by price, charging access, and uneven infrastructure buildout.

-• Upfront cost remains a barrier in many mass-market segments.
+• Upfront cost remains a barrier in many mass-market segments, even as lower-cost chemistries spread.

-• Charging access is still difficult for apartment dwellers, rural drivers, and some long-distance users.
+• Charging access is still difficult for apartment dwellers, rural drivers, and long-distance users.

-• Grid and permitting delays continue to slow charger and depot buildout.
+• Grid and permitting delays continue to slow charger and depot expansion.

-• Technology uncertainty remains for sodium-ion and solid-state until they scale reliably.
+• Technology uncertainty remains for solid-state, lithium-sulfur, and sodium-ion until they scale reliably in automotive supply chains.

-• Residual-value concerns are easing, but buyers still watch winter range, repair costs, and software support.
+• Residual-value concerns are easing, but winter range, repair costs, and software support still affect demand.

 Success Metrics